The stage plays of Bernard J Taylor are performed around the world. Production Info.

 THE DECONSTRUCTION OF DOCTOR GERALD ACKERMAN: The son of a former sex supplier to the rich and famous makes it his mission to deconstruct and expose corrupt influential figures.
 One of them is a prominent psychiatrist who has driven his wife to suicide and his daughter to drug addiction.
 This is also available as a screenplay.

-THE ROAD TO PHOENIX: Are there hidden secrets in every marriage?
+THE ROAD TO PHOENIX: A couple’s view of their marriage and themselves is challenged when a friend introduces them to her new man.
+Are there hidden secrets in every marriage?
 Are we all prisoners of other people’s expectations?
 Are we victims of the Emperor’s Clothing Syndrome?
-These are some of the questions posed as two couples compare notes about their lives and relationships.
+These are some of the questions posed by the stranger as they compare notes about their lives and relationships.
 The play has a cast of four (two women, two men) and a single setting – a living room.

 THE LAST DAYS OF OSCAR WILDE looks at the final years, while exiled in Paris, of the man whom many regard as the patron saint of the LGBT community and the role model for many gay men.
 The play examines the relationship between Wilde and his wife as well as his relationship with Lord Alfred Douglas, who was largely responsible for Wilde’s downfall.
 The work also examines his friendship with Canadian-born Robbie Ross, who proved to be Wilde’s most loyal friend and supporter.
 Wilde is shown to be a sensualist who lived for beauty and pleasure, but who had an abiding love for his wife, Constance, and was shattered when she cut off all ties with him and he was no longer able to see the two sons he adored.
 The work portrays his relationship with Lord Alfred Douglas as less of a sexual love affair and more as a romantic friendship between two seekers of pleasure, with Wilde taking an almost paternal interest in Douglas and feeling deeply hurt and betrayed when Douglas turned his back on him after bringing about his ruin.